umuzigazuba/AMUSE-_project_SNOOPS/README.md

 	Optionally: see if mass is accreted to the first generation of stars Are they rejuvenated?

-More details can be found inside the AMUSE_project_YESSIR file
+More details can be found inside the AMUSE_project_YESSIR folder